spawaskar-cora/cora-docs/docs/forensics-anthro-guide/methods.md

 **Phenice TW (1969).** A newly developed visual method of sexing the os pubis.
 American Journal of Physical Anthropology, 30:297-301.

-* Sex estimation based on three features of the adult os coxa: the ventral arc, subpubic concavity, and the ischiopubic ramus.
+* *Purpose:* Sex estimation based on three features of the adult os coxa: the ventral arc, subpubic concavity, and the ischiopubic ramus.
+* *Sample:*  Terry Skeletal Collection, n = 275 --> Black and White males (n = 180) and females (n = 95).
 * Each feature is scored as: 1) female, 2) ambiguous, or 3) male.
 * The ischiopubic ramus is most likely to display ambiguous morphology, and the ventral arc is least likely to display ambiguous morphology.
-* *Sample:*  Terry Skeletal Collection, n = 275 --> Black and White males (n = 180) and females (n = 95)
 * If sex assessment is based on one or two of the features that are definitely male or female, the estimate will be correct at least 96% of the time.

 **Rogers TL  (1999).** A visual method of determining the sex of skeletal remains using the distal humerus.
 Journal of Forensic Sciences, 44:57-60.